RomanPlaud/RecVis-Project/README.md

 Report with our contributions to find [here](https://github.com/RomanPlaud/RecVisProject/blob/master/report.pdf).

 ## Contributions
-Our work on dealing with the "foot sliding" effect observed in several 3D motions generations.
-To address this issue we add a contact loss which supervise ground contacts of 4 joints of the feet.
+Our work focused on dealing with the "foot sliding" effect observed in several 3D motions generations.
+To address this issue we add a contact loss which supervises ground contacts of 4 joints of the feet.
 Results shows that quantitative state-of-the-art results are not deteriorated by the additional contact loss while the foot sliding effect is reduced.

 ## Code
 As the code almost entirely rely on Temos [implementation](https://github.com/Mathux/TEMOS) we do not share our modifications.